squishydough/soundboard-twitch-bot/README.md

 1. Under the *Audio* category on the left, expand **Output Modules** and select **WaveOut**.

-1. Under the *Select Audio Device* dropdown box, look for *CABLE Output*, or whichever sound device you set as Hardware Input 2 in Voicemeeter.
+1. Under the *Select Audio Device* dropdown box, look for your desired output device.
 You need to copy **EXACTLY** what it shows in the dropdown box.
 Write or type down exactly what is in here.

 ### Naming the sounds